Help At-Risk Kids Stay in Their Communities

 Stay informed about our program through a monthly e-newsletter with specific content for foster and/or foster-adoptive resource parents.
-Fill out the form below to sign up.
+Click below to sign up.

 Learn More About Becoming a Resource Parent

 What is a Resource Parent?

 What supports does Children’s Bureau provide for our resource families?

 What are the qualifications to be a resource parent (prepared for both fostering and adopting) with Children’s Bureau?